anatolyguz/installHES/HES/WINDOWS.md

 ## Possible problems and solutions

-**Problem: When activating data protection, HES requires a data protection password to be entered after each startup**
+**Problem: When activating the data protection, HES requires the data protection password to be entered after each startup**

 **Solution:**